ImperialCollegeLondon/safedata_validator/docs/data_managers/install/build_local_ncbi.md

   believe this is a useful field for our purpose.
 It is therefore dropped.
 * A single database is then generated with three tables: `nodes`, `names`, `merged`.
 * A `timestamp` table is created to hold the version timestamp.
+* A `unique_ncbi_ranks` table is created to hold the names of all ranks used in the NCBI database.
 * The speed of the package is much improved by building covering indices to speed up the four kinds of searches used by `safedata_validator`: